 Wall Redesigning with Faux Within Hours

 If you're looking for basement wall ideas, it doesn't get much simpler and faster than this design project.
-See how Nick from southeastern Michigan added major wow factor with Wellington Dry Stack panels in the Boston color.
+See how Nick from southeastern Michigan added major wow factor with Somerset Dry Stack panels in the Boston color.

 "This was by far one of the easiest projects we tackled for our basement," Nick wrote to us, "It took approximately three hours to complete."

 We recently blogged about how long you can expect a panel installation to take - so three hours is pretty impressive!
 But equally impressive are the results.

 "The pictures don't do it justice," Nick admits.
 "It definitely provides a 'wow' factor to our wall.
 These panels of yours look very real, and everyone who has come over has questioned if the wall was real or not - and if it was difficult to complete!"